boazsegev/facil.io/docs/libsock.md

 `sock_connect` is similar to `sock_accept` but should be used to initiate a client connection to the address requested.

 Returns the new file descriptor fd.
-Retruns -1 on error.
+Returns -1 on error.

 #### `int sock_open(struct Reactor* owner, int fd)`